ucsb-cs16/w19/_lectures/lect02.md

 * All your data and programs are stored in files, within the unix filesystem
 * File vs. directory
 * Files are organized within the *unix filesystem*
-* You can navigate the filesytem with some simple commands inside a terminal:
+* You can navigate the filesystem with some simple commands inside a terminal:
 	- ls
 	- mv
 	- cp